 There are few things quite as annoying as when a provider claims that their “cutting-edge” solution can parse data and uncover evidence in a fraction of the time and cost — if you pay a premium.
 Yet, when you log into their system, it is the same legacy platform everyone is using (with the same dreaded spinning wheel of death).
 There may or may not be middleware to address system gaps, but in general it is just another case of beige vs. taupe — but the client is footing a larger bill.

 10. Paying an arm and a leg for “advanced analytics”

 At some point a few years ago, some providers began charging exorbitant rates ($150/GB) for analytic tools they used to offer for free.
-Basic functions like email threading were lumped in with advanced analytics, and if you wanted this workflow efficiency the only option was to pay (a lot).
+Basic functions like email threading were lumped in with advanced analytics, and if you wanted this workflow efficiency the only option was to pay — a lot.
 This money grab drove down adoption of more efficient workflows and defensible processes and increased the volume of data that had to be reviewed.
-This led to an entire cottage industry of lower-cost analytic middleware like Brainspace and Ayfie.
-I prefer working with tools that incorporate analytic costs into a single flat predictable fee.
+This led to an entire cottage industry of lower-cost analytic middleware.
+Instead, work with tools that incorporate analytic costs into a single flat predictable fee.

 11. Per-doc review pricing that (surprise) escalates based on the number of tags